Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 The Florida legislature specifically found the blight of graffiti warranted municipalities and counties the right to establish their own city or county ordinances to prohibit the marking of graffiti or other graffiti-related offenses.
 The penalties for those city and county graffiti ordinances can be higher than those established under Florida Statute Section 806.13.

 If you have been charged with criminal mischief, contact the Pumphrey Law The team of experienced Tallahassee criminal mischief defense attorneys will represent you and fight for you at every stage of the case.
 Call (850) 681-7777 to speak directly to an attorney about the charges you face and the best defense you can build.
+Contact us today and schedule your free legal consultation.

 Article last updated August 5, 2016.